Angecc11/this-and-data-blog/content/home/projects.md

   tag = "*"

 [[filter]]
-  name = "Deep Learning"
+  name = "to be filled in "
-  tag = "Deep Learning"
+  tag = " later"

 [[filter]]
   name = "Other"